aneoconsulting/ArmoniK.Samples/Samples/HtcMockSymphony/README.md

 ### Execute Armonik.Samples.SymphonyClient

-From Visual Studio, execute the project ArmoniK.Samples.SymplhonyClient within Visual Studio 2019 or later
+From Visual Studio, execute the project ArmoniK.Samples.HtcMockSymphonyClient within Visual Studio 2019 or later

 ## How to debug your code remotely